Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: TDE Light Curves

-At later times, however, notable features start to appear, often taking the form of secondary peaks or periods of shallow accretion.
-These deviations from the standard decay pattern offer clear evidence that the galactic environment imprints itself directly on TDE light curves.
+At later times, however, secondary features emerge in the form of shallow tails and rebrightening phases.
 But such signatures arise only after the accretion rate has dropped by several orders of magnitude into the sub-Eddington regime, placing them at the edge, or entirely beyond the reach of current survey cadences and sensitivity limits.
-This naturally explains why the majority of observed TDEs exhibit clean, monotonic declines that closely follow the expected $t^{-5/3}$ behavior.
-In the majority of galaxies, the surrounding potential only manifest itself to such late times that the transient fades into undetectability, or alters the light curve so subtly that it escapes detection altogether.
+This naturally explains why most observed TDEs exhibit smooth, monotonic declines consistent with the expected $t^{-5/3}$ scaling.